BasicWolf/zblog/src/content/articles/2021_10_30_hearch_di_python_part_1.rst

 I look behind and see all the gaps in my experience which did not allow solving business problem as elegantly.
-Dear fellow Pythonista, I hope this small articles series about Hexagonal architecture would help you to achieve the same without going through my struggle.
+Dear fellow Pythonista, I hope this short articles series about Hexagonal architecture would help you to achieve the same without going through my struggle.

 Dependency Injection